Back to top

 • Minimising disturbance to user’s sleep while listening to their favourite podcasts

-Seamless experience with Fitbit or smart watch
+Seamless experience with Fitbit or Smart watch

 Takeaways and future considerations